This feature is used to develop ETL definitions.

 Let's create a few definition snapshots to start with.

-On the ETL Process Designer page, select the Actions - Snapshot Management menu option.
+On the ETL Process Designer page, select the Actions > Snapshot Management.

-The right-side pane renders the snapshot management functions as follows.
-Provide a snapshot name, OR use the Generate button to create a unique name for you.
-Click the Create button to initiate.
+The right-side pane displays the snapshot management functions as follows.
+Provide a snapshot name, or use the “Generate” button to create a unique name for you.
+Click the “Create” button to initiate.

-The snapshot is created, and a confirmation message is displayed in the top-right hand corner.
+The snapshot is created, and a confirmation message appears in the top-right corner.

 Now, make some changes to the definition, like removing an ETL process step.
 Select the process step and right-click to remove it from the designer canvas.

-The ETL process step is removed as below.
+The ETL process step is removed as follows.
 Navigate to the snapshot management menu option.
 Provide a different snapshot name, OR use the Generate button to create a unique name for you.
-Click the Create button to initiate.
+Click the “Create” button to initiate.

-The second snapshot is created, and a confirmation message is displayed in the top-right hand corner.
+The second snapshot is created, and a confirmation message appears in the top-right corner.

-On the ETL Definitions page, select the definition from the table and click on the Actions - Manage Snapshots menu option.
+On the ETL Definitions page, select the definition in the table, then click Actions > Manage Snapshots.

 The ETL Definition Snapshots are rendered on a new page.
-The list of snapshots created by the user and the system is listed in the table below.
+The snapshots created by the user and the system are listed in the table below.

 The Image View renders the snapshot differences using color legends as shown below.